Oystermouth Castle Conservation

-Oystermouth Castle dates back to the 12th century and has undergone extensive conservation work in recent years.
+Oystermouth Castle dates back to the 12th century and continues to undergo specialist conservation work.

 In autumn of 2010, work began to undertake essential works to conserve the castle structure.
 The £3.1 million partnership project was funded by the Heritage Lottery Fund, Welsh Government Cadw and Visit Wales, European Regional Development Funding (ERDF) and the City and County of Swansea, with great support from the Friends of Oystermouth Castle, a locally formed volunteer group.